Find your danger!

 Bold new podcast

-In February 2022, FODI released a bold new podcast FODI: The In-Between, an audio time capsule recording a moment in-between two eras.
+In February, FODI released a bold new podcast FODI: The In-Between, an audio time capsule recording a moment in-between two eras.
 Eight hour-long conversations between the world’s biggest thinkers that capture the dangerous ideas of this moment.
 With guest speakers including Stephen Fry, Roxane Gay, Waleed Aly, Peter Singer, Sam Mostyn, Slavoj Žižek, Naomi Klein and more, The In-between tackles the big issues of our world and future, from climate change and global politics to artificial intelligence, truth and social media.
-Listen now

 2020